SEXUAL ASSAULT/RAPE OF MINOR (S) REPORT. FROM DECEMBER 2016 – JUNE 2017 IN KADUNA STATE BY CYPLP

 Victims are counseled and debrief of the experience by the center.
 But there is no avenue to test the functionality of the debriefing.
 Therefore, there is no certainty if victim are living a traumatized life or not in future.

-Our research team is working on following up victims on documentation to determine if the counseling and debriefing works or not.
-The research will be publishing its findings and report every two years of following up victim’s experience.
+Our research team dream is working on possible following-up survivors on evaluation and documentation to determine if the counseling and debriefing works or not.

 SEXUAL ASSAULT REPORT IN KADUNA STATE, NIGERIA.